mortendk/saga11/src/content/page/frontpage/index.md

 ---
-title: It will go to eleven - just like the amp
-url: /
+title: Welcome
 image: /upload/morning.png
 alt: Midnight
+layout: page/frontpage.njk
+order: 0
+url: /
 teaser: I started a sensory deprivation chamber business - it involves really dark curtains, ear plugs, and a sleeping mask.
 Twitter is the rice of social media.
 If you were a member of the Bloods and became paralyzed do you then become a member of the Crips?.
 We need more werkin and less twerkin if you ask me.
 Balooby.
 INjuries always keep you OUT of things.
 Visticula.
+menulabel: Home
 tags: []
 collection: frontpage
-layout: page/frontpage.njk
+eleventyNavigation:
+  key: ""
-order: 0
+  order: ""
-menulabel: Home
 eleventyExcludeFromCollections: false
-eleventyNavigation:
-  key: frontpage
-  order: -20
 ---

 I started a sensory deprivation chamber business - it involves really dark curtains, ear plugs, and a sleeping mask.
 Twitter is the rice of social media.
 If you were a member of the Bloods and became paralyzed do you then become a member of the Crips?.
 We need more werkin and less twerkin if you ask me.
 Balooby.
 INjuries always keep you OUT of things.
 Visticula.